 On March 1, 2011, the Company entered into an administrative services agreement with RCap Securities Inc., ("RCap").
 RCap is a SEC-registered broker-dealer and a wholly-owned subsidiary of Annaly that clears the Company's securities trades in return for normal and customary fees that RCap charges for such services.
 RCap may also provide brokerage services to the Company from time to time.
-During each of the quarters ended March 31, 2015 and 2014, fees paid to RCAP were less than \$1 million, respectively.
+During each of the quarters and six months ended June 30, 2015 and 2014, fees paid to RCAP were less than \$1 million, respectively.